 What age is a Rottweiler fully grown?

 Between 18 and 24 months of age, your Rottweiler should reach her adult size.
 Females will stand about 25 inches tall and weigh around 100 pounds.
 Males are a bit taller at roughly 27 inches and weigh approximately 115 pounds.

-Between 12 and 13 months of age, your Rottweiler should reach its adult weight.
-Musculature should be mature, and the bone structure will be sufficient to support all of the boisterous activities your dog will come to enjoy.
-This will also be a time to schedule the first annual veterinary checkup and give booster shots, as well of having the general health of your now-grown best friend checked.
+Musculature should be mature at this time, and the bone structure will be sufficient to support all of the boisterous activities your dog will come to enjoy.
+This is a good time to schedule what will become an annual vet checkup and administer any necessary booster shots your new best friend needs to stay healthy.